 Spot-Clean Your Mattress

 Some people use upholstery cleaner to clean their mattress if it becomes stained.
 If you don’t have upholstery cleaner, mix dish soap and warm water, then gently scrub the stain with a clean washcloth.

 Use as little water and soap on the mattress as you can to prevent the inner part of the mattress from getting wet.
-Allow the mattress to dry completely before putting bedding back in place.
-Place a fan in the room and aim it at the mattress to speed the drying process.
+Allow the mattress to dry completely before putting the bedding back in place.
+Place a fan in the room and aim it at the mattress to speed up the drying process.

 - 8 ounces of hydrogen peroxide

 - A drop of liquid dish soap